btnguyenPersonal/classnotesS2021/coms472/problemSet5.md

 [¬(F∧D)∨P]⇒[¬(F∧D)∨P]

+[¬F∨¬D∨P]⇒[¬F∨¬D∨P]

-Therefore, this sentence is satisfiable
+Therefore, this sentence is satisfiable because both sides compile down to the same CNF

 3. Prove your answer to (a) using resolution.